Alogani/shellcmd/README.md

 # ShellCmd
 Collection of asynchronous Terminal commands to be used inside nim.

+**Important note: A major refactor is upcomming to get rid of async/await syntax by changing the underlying IO library**

 ## Features

 - Developped with interactivness in mind (you can develop both semi-automated script, as well as fully automated one)